• Home

 Be of good cheer

-Don’t be afraid to answer difficult questions
+Don’t be afraid to answer the hard questions

 Prepare a list of questions for the recruiter